 Visible stains on a ceiling or wall could mean an obvious roof problem.
 Some roof leaks can be tricky though if water enters the attic and travels along framing like trusses, dripping somewhere unrelated to the leak.
 If you see a stain along an exterior wall or ceiling you may need to take some emergency protection steps.

 2. Look for Debris in Your Gutters:

-We all know that gutters will gather leaves and dirt throughout the year, but you may not now how damaging this gutter gunk can be.
-Most Florida roofs are made from materials that wear over time, like fiberglass / asphalt singles, tiles, etc. As the material wears down, it sheds and will usually collect in the gutters.
-If water in your gutters is unable to drain properly, it will gather and potentially leak into your walls and ceilings of your home.
-If you inspect your gutters and find roof debris, you may need to take emergency protection steps or call an roofing expert for advice.
+We all know that gutters will gather leaves and dirt throughout the year, but you may not know how damaging this gutter gunk can be.
+Most Florida roofs are made from materials that wear over time, like fiberglass/asphalt shingles, tiles, etc. As the material wears down, it sheds and will usually collect in the gutters.
+If the water in your gutters is unable to drain properly, it will gather and potentially leak into the walls and ceilings of your home.
+If you inspect your gutters and find roof debris, you may need to take emergency protection steps or call a roofing expert for advice.

 3. Exterior Inspection:

 Take a few minutes to do a visual inspection of the exterior of your roof.
 Materials will degrade over time.
 For asphalt shingle roofs, there are often small corners that may pull up away from the roof.
 It’s often common for shingles to pull away and blow off completely in heavy winds.
 You should also look to see if there are any sags or discolored spots on your roof.
 These may be signs of damage that could lead to leaks soon.
 Be sure to take pictures, make notes, and document everything.

 4. Trim Your Trees:

 Check around your home for any low-hanging or dead tree branches that could potentially fall and damage your roof in heavy winds.
 You can trim away small branches if it’s safe to do so, but leave the heavy stuff for professionals.